Where Should I Put A Carbon Monoxide Detector?

 So how does CO compare with air?
 It is 3% lighter.
 So it distributes very easily through a house.

 But when CO is produced, it immediately begins mixing, and therefore diluting, with the air around it.
-Therefore, it mixes with nitrogen, which doesn't burn, oxygen, which is burned creating the CO, H2O (humidity) and CO2 which are in the air.
-So the CO produced is not in pure form in the air.
-It is very diluted.
-And as CO is produced, it is warmer than the air around it.
+Therefore, it mixes with nitrogen, which doesn't burn, oxygen, which is burned creating the CO, H2O (humidity) and CO2, which are all in the air.
+So, since the CO produced is very diluted in the air, it is not in pure form.
+And as the CO is produced, it is necessarily warmer than the air around it.

 Understanding all that, the National Fire Protection Association (NFPA) suggests in 720, 2-1.1.2* 1998 -